|Road:||M40 at J8a|

 |Visit Oxford/Welcome Break's official website|

-Modern services on the M40, Oxford is notable for its fountains around the front and a play area which the AA described a having a "high entertainment value".
+Modern services on the M40, Oxford is notable for its landscaping and fountains around the front.
 There is a good amount of open space around the sides, however these all back on to motorways and main roads.

-General: Picnic Area, BT WiFi, Welcome Break Gaming, Children's Play Area, Traffic Information, Showers, Meeting Room
+Main Amenities: Picnic Area, Welcome Break Gaming, Children's Play Area, Showers, Meeting Room, Ecotricity Electric Vehicle Charging Point

-Restaurants: Starbucks, Burger King, Eat In, KFC, Krispy Kreme, Papa John's Pizza
+Restaurants: Starbucks, Burger King, KFC, Papa John's Pizza, Subway, Harry Ramsden's, Costa Express, Krispy Kreme

 Motel: Days Inn[book rooms]